British PM Seeks Ban On Encryption After Terror Attack

 Maybe she could ask that they make adding, subtracting, multiplying, and dividing illegal while they're at it, because that makes just as much sense.
 And of course she'll make it illegal for government officials and securit

-For starters, revoke the driving license of any asshole who is or who has ever been a "person of interest" and all of their known associates.
-That would give police perfectly valid reason to arrest them if caught driving, and prevent them from hiring white vans and 7.5 ton lorries.

-They would be reduced to using stolen vehicles which can easily be detected by ANPRS.

 Isn't it obvious what's going on here?
-(Score:3)
+(Score:4, Insightful)

 To quote another famous British character: